ethankennerly/climate-champion/design.md

         1. [ ] Airplane flies more frequently, shorter distance.
 1. [ ] Switch children.
 No effect.
 What does that change?
     1. [ ] Is two children and four children do something more?
-    1. [ ] Children duplicated???
-    1. [ ] Why are things duplicated at the end of the year?
-    1. [ ] Why is there another cow?
-        1. [ ] Timer on children.
+        1. Timer on children.
-        1. [ ] Bed changes meters on 0, 1, or 2, home plots.
+        1. Four children.
+            1. Two settle next island.
+            1. The other two continue to next island.
         1. [ ] Next couple has different character images.
-        1. [ ] Hammer meter appears on all locations to be built.
-1. [ ] I want to change and look at the rate of the bar change.
-    1. [ ] Animate previous meter location fade.
-1. [ ] What is falling off the CO2 bar?
+1. What is falling off the CO2 bar?
 What is the effect?
     1. Nothing falls when CO2 meter empty.
 1. [ ] Select.
 Want selection box to go away.
     1. [ ] Selecting does not dismiss the options.